-De Anza Associated Student Body Senate (DASB)
+De Anza Associated Student Body Senate (DASG)

-The DASB works to provide for both fair and equal representation of students at the college, district, state and federal levels; the availability and accessibility of all services and facilities to our student body populous in promotion of a total educational and recreational experience at De Anza College.
+The DASG works to provide for both fair and equal representation of students at the college, district, state and federal levels; the availability and accessibility of all services and facilities to our student body populous in promotion of a total educational and recreational experience at De Anza College.

-- o Represent, protect and ensure the rights of all students - Allocate funds obtained from the student body fee, to programs, organizations, athletics, committees, etc. in the best interest of the students - Protect each students rights to an affordable education; increase access to student services; host events that promote diversity; manage the DASB funding accounts; encourage and promote environmental sustainability; market and outreach to students, staff, faculty and administration; ensure efficient internal operations; participate in various governance groups around campus; participate in and be active in all aspects of campus life; and ensure sustainable student campus leadership. - Each senate term is from the 9th week of spring quarter to the 9th week of the next year's spring quarter
+- o Represent, protect and ensure the rights of all students - Allocate funds obtained from the student body fee, to programs, organizations, athletics, committees, etc. in the best interest of the students - Protect each students rights to an affordable education; increase access to student services; host events that promote diversity; manage the DASG funding accounts; encourage and promote environmental sustainability; market and outreach to students, staff, faculty and administration; ensure efficient internal operations; participate in various governance groups around campus; participate in and be active in all aspects of campus life; and ensure sustainable student campus leadership. - Each senate term is from the 10th week of spring quarter to the 10th week of the next year's spring quarter

-DASB Executive Advisory Committee
+DASG Executive Advisory Committee

 - President

 - Vice President

-- Legislative Affairs Officer

 - Committee Chairs

-- Chair of Administration

 - Chair of Finance

-- Chair of Student Rights and Services
+- Chair of Student Services and Feedback

-- Chair of Marketing
+- Chair of Marketing and Communications

+- Chair of Equity and Diversity

-- Chair of Diversity and Events
+- Chair of Programs and Events

 - Chair of Environmental Sustainability

+- Chair of Legislative Affairs

+- Chair of Flea Market